martin-brennan/writing.martin-brennan.com/library.md

 * Clancy, Tom - The Hunt for Red October 📖
 * [Chandler, Raymond -- The Big Sleep](/now-march-2019) 📖
 * [Dick, Philip K. -- Man In The High Castle](/man-in-the-high-castle) 📖
+* Gabaldon, Diana -- Outlander
+* Gabaldon, Diana -- Voyager
+* Gabaldon, Diana -- The Drums of Autumn
+* Gabaldon, Diana -- The Firey Cross
+* Gabaldon, Diana -- A Breath of Snow and Ashes
+* Gabaldon, Diana -- An Echo in the Bone
 * [Gaiman, Neil, and Pratchett, Terry -- Good Omens](/now-june-2019) 📖
 * Gaiman, Neil -- Norse Mythology
 * Ishiguro, Kazuo -- Never Let Me Go